- Doctors & Departments

 Your child will be prescribed medicine for pain.
 Follow the surgeon’s instructions on how to give this medicine to your child.

 There are other things you can do to help control your child’s pain.
 You can apply cool or warm compresses on your child’s neck.
 Ice chips and cool liquids can help to soothe your child’s throat.
 A warm compress can help to relieve ear pain.
 Frequent chewing can help decrease jaw pain.
-Learn some tips on how to care for your child at home.

 It's very important that your child drink as much liquid as possible to prevent dehydration and decrease pain.
 Drinking helps your child heal and helps their throat feel better.
 Have your child drink water, sports drinks and fruit juices (except citrus juice, which can hurt the throat).
 Children under two years of age should have Pedialyte®.
 You can also give your child popsicles, Jell-O® and ice cream.
 These count as liquids.